 Updater for xTuple ERP

-The application (for PostBooks, Standard Edition and Manufacturing Edition) is used to update your database from one release to the next, to upgrade from one xTuple ERP edition to another, such as from PostBooks to Manufacturing Edition, and to load supplements developed by third parties into your xTuple database.
+The Updater application — for PostBooks, Distribution, Manufacturing and Enterprise Editions — is used to update your database from one release to the next, to upgrade from one xTuple ERP edition to another, such as from PostBooks to Manufacturing Edition, and to load supplements developed by third parties into your xTuple database.

 An update "package" is a collection of files bundled together into .gz files.
 The Updater reads and processes this package of files in order to update the database.